-- World Tree of Hope (through January 7): Grace Cathedral is home to the largest origami Christmas tree in the world.
+- World Tree of Hope (through January 5): Grace Cathedral is home to the largest origami Christmas tree in the world.
 They partner with Rainbow World Fund to decorate it with over 17,000 handmade origami cranes and stars, each of which is inscribed with wishes and hopes for the future.
 The Rainbow World Fund’s mission is to “promote peace, unity, and hope by leading the LGBTQ movement in participating in humanitarian relief efforts”.
 Anyone can send a wish to Grace Cathedral that will be put on the tree, and there will be a festive tree lighting on December 4.

 - Grace Light (recurring Mondays, restarting Jan.
-9): Illuminate and Grace Cathedral present an enormous light installation by George Zisiadis, accompanied by an original score by Gabriel Gold.
+2024): Illuminate and Grace Cathedral present an enormous light installation by George Zisiadis, accompanied by an original score by Gabriel Gold.
 See a 100-foot-tall shifting beam of light shine down onto the labyrinth.
 The art installation creates a new way to see the beautiful church.
 The installation is very popular, so don’t forget to get your tickets early before the sell out.
 Tickets for January will be released on December 15.

-- Yoga on the Labyrinth (Tuesdays): Captivating weekly yoga classes set to live music.
+- Yoga on the Labyrinth (Tuesdays and select Saturdays): Captivating weekly yoga classes set to live music.
 See our article about Yoga on the Labyrinth for more info!